 The recent Autumn Budget has seen changes to the Inheritance Tax Business Property and Agricultural Property Reliefs (BPR and APR respectively).
 There has been a but of noise about this in the media, played out as “unfair to farmers” – lets take a look at whats actually coming.

-First, bear in mind these releifs refer to Inheritance Tax only.
+First, bear in mind these reliefs refer to Inheritance Tax only.
 IHT in almost all cases is a tax on monies left at death – there are some rare circumstances when IHT is chargeable on lifetime gifts, notably transfers into some trusts, but these are rare.
 Generally gifts made in lifetime are exempt from IHT so long as the donor survives seven years after making the gift.
 If the donor doesn’t survive seven years then a tapered amount of the gift falls into the estate on death.
 Such gifts are referred to as Potentially Exempt Transfers (PETs) as they are, potentially, exempt from IHT dependant on the seven years survivorship.

 BPR is generally given at 100% on the value of a business, and 50% on assets owned personally but used in a business.
 APR is a similar set of reliefs at 100% and 50% on Agricultural (cf business) property.